FAQs

 How many therapy sessions will I need?

 The number of sessions you need depends on your particular goals.
-On average, clients attend therapy for a minimum of 6 to 8 sessions.
-Many clients feel they need more time to meet their goals; some clients even create new goals as they go along.
+On average, you would attend therapy for a minimum of 6 to 8 sessions.
+You might feel you need more time to meet your goals; you might even even create new goals as you go along.
 Feel free to discuss your need for short-term or long-term therapy with me.
 I will do my best to accommodate you in an ethical and therapeutic manner.

 Can I see you individually before we start couples/marriage therapy?